Q1. In what ways does your media product use, develop or challenge forms and conventions of real media products

 Thriller genre conventions:

--Slow paced music during beginning credits to create suspense
+-A disturbed character with a flaw -Vulnerable character -Night-time setting -Frequent low and high pitched sounds -Slow paced music during beginning credits to create suspense

 Usually in thrillers in order to create mystery there is a heavy use of close-ups where not so much is revealed to the audience.
 Therefore, the audience are forced to ask questions and gives ambiguity to the film.